0345 466 2666

 Shipping Item Name:

 This is a mandatory field, regardless of whether your site handles shipping.
-It must be created in QuickBooks, via the Item List, and must be replicated exactly in Bluepark for the integration to work.
+It must be created in QuickBooks, via the Item List (Products and Services), and must be replicated exactly in Bluepark for the integration to work.

 Default and Credit Term Names: